leehananne/cortex-dji-bci/cortex_dji/README.md

 # Using the EMOTIV Cortex API to control the DJI RoboMaster EP

+EMOTIV Cortex - the core piece of technology at EMOTIV which brings the brain computer interface to consumer.
+It is built on JSON and WebSockets, making it easy to access from a variety of programming languages and platforms.
 After using a third-party platform to establish a connection with RoboMaster EP, users can perform more complex and interesting operations on the EP robot through the plaintext SDK.

+> The code here is for Cortex version 2.0 or above.
+It is not valid for Cortex version 1.x.
+>
-> The code here written for the DJI RoboMaster EP, connected via Wi-Fi Networking Mode.
+> The code here is written for the DJI RoboMaster EP, connected via Wi-Fi Networking Mode.

 ## Requirements
 ### Install the RoboMaster SDK
 Have the RoboMaster SDK installed, following [these instructions](https://robomaster-dev.readthedocs.io/en/latest/python_sdk/installs.html)

 ### Programming Language
 Ensure that the downloaded python.exe file is for 64-bit installation and the Python version is between **3.6.6 and 3.8.9**.
-Otherwise, you cannot use the Python SDK properly due to compatibility issues.
+Otherwise, you cannot use the DJI RoboMaster Python SDK properly due to compatibility issues.

-You can download Python 3.8.8 from [Python](https://www.python.org/downloads/release/python-388/).
+The code is written in Python 3.8.8, which you can download from [Python](https://www.python.org/downloads/release/python-388/).

 The code was written on a Windows 10 64-bit machine.